Siculian

 Siculian (or Sicel) is an extinct Indo-European language spoken in central and eastern Sicily by the Sicels.
-It is attested in less than thirty inscriptions from the late 6th century to 4th century BCE, and in around twenty-five glosses from ancient writers.
+It is attested in fewer than thirty inscriptions in eastern Sicily from the late 6th century to 4th century BCE, and in around twenty-five glosses from ancient writers.

 Classification

 Ancient sources state that Siculians entered Sicily from the Italian Peninsula either around the 13th century or the middle of the 11th century BCE (or in two waves), driving the prior inhabitants, the Sicanians and Elymians, to the west of the island.

+Due to its limited attestation, it is difficult to determine much about this language beyond that it was Indo-European.
 The prevalent modern view is that Siculian was an Italic language, although the scarcity of sources and the difficulties in interpreting inscriptions and glosses make it impossible to come to a definitive conclusion.

+Some inscriptions may reveal Italic elements, such as geped ('had'), which is comparable to the Oscan hipid; dedaxed ('made' ?), perhaps a reduplicated k-extended form of the root *dʰeh₁- similar to Volscian fhe:fhaked and Oscan fefacid; and the female name Kup(a)ra, which evokes the Sabellic *kupro- ('good').